pappasam/nvim-repl/README.md

 - `:ReplClose`: close the REPL, if open.
 - `:ReplToggle`: if REPL is open, close it.
 If REPL is closed, open it using either the filetype associated REPL or the configured default REPL.
 - `:ReplClear`: clear the REPL, if open.
-- `:ReplRunCell`: will run the cell under the cursor and the cursor will jump to next cell.
+- `:ReplRunCell`: run the cell under the cursor and the cursor will jump to next cell.
+- `:ReplNewCell`: create a new cell.
-- `:ReplSendArgs`: will send the arguments passed to the command directly to the REPL.
+- `:ReplSendArgs`: send the arguments passed to the command directly to the REPL.

 Several pluggable, dot-repeatable mappings are provided.